Let sleeping dogs lie: Who is ready for REX?

 IOE&IT: How can EU importers make a preference declaration under REX?

 To claim preference under REX, importers must construct a special alphanumeric code combination at item level of the customs declaration, consisting of:

 a) the 2-digit alpha code of the REX beneficiary country +

 b) the specially designed REX document code +

 c) the other 30 characters, e.g. for the invoice reference number.

 A status code may also have to be declared.
 For non-REX GSP declarations, i.e. goods accompanied by a GSP certificate Form A or invoice statement originating from either a beneficiary country in transition or implementing REX at a later date, the current procedure codes continue to apply.

-IOE&IT: How can our clients check what a statement on origin looks like under REX?
+IOE&IT: How can our clients check what a statement on origin look like under REX?